 - Mindaugas Gapsevicius, artist, obtained his MA at Vilnius Academy of Arts in 1999, and his MPhil at Goldsmiths, University of London in 2016.
 Since 2016, he has been conducting PhD research at Bauhaus University, Weimar, where he holds an artistic associate chair.
 His works question the creativity of machines, and do not presume humans are the only creative force. http://triple-double-u.com

 - Yelta Köm, trained architect and artist, is practicing in various ways intersection between art, architecture and research.
 His research and interest areas include landforms, technology, critical spatial and commoning practices, urban and data surveillance methodologies in the post-anthropocene era. www.yeltakom.info

 - Veiko Liis, product designer who has designed and developed furniture, electronic devices and packaging in a small design studio in Estonia for more than 15 years.
-Veiko has been leading design workshops with students and professionals all across Europe.
+Veiko has been leading

 - Alessandro Volpato, biologist, designs innovative tools to support a collaborative research environment and to facilitate the learning process in life sciences, inside and outside the universities.

 - Mario Behling